Island of Terror

-Island of Terror (also known as Night of the Silicates and The Night the Creatures Came) is a 1966 British horror film directed by Terence Fisher and starring Peter Cushing and Edward Judd.
-The screenplay was by Edward Mann and Al Ramsen.
-It was produced by Planet Film Productions.
-The film was released in the United States by Universal Studios on a double bill with The Projected Man (1966).
+Island of Terror (also known as Night of the Silicates and The Night the Creatures Came) is a 1966 British science-fiction horror film directed by Terence Fisher and starring Peter Cushing, Edward Judd and Carole Gray.
+The story is about a group of scientists investigating mysterious deaths on a remote island off the coast of Ireland, which are linked with the cutting-edge scientific experiments occurring there.

+The film was produced and distributed by Planet Films.
+Island of Terror was released in the United Kingdom on 20 June 1966.
+In the United States, it was released by Universal Studios on a double bill with The Projected Man (1966).

 Plot

 On the remote Petrie's Island off the east coast of Ireland, farmer Ian Bellows goes missing and his wife contacts the local police.
 Constable John Harris finds the farmer dead in a cave without a single bone in his body and fetches the island's physician, Dr Reginald Landers, who is unable to determine what happened.
 He journeys to the mainland to seek the help of a noted London pathologist, Dr Brian Stanley.
 Stanley is unable even to hypothesize what could have happened, so both men seek out Dr David West, an expert on bones and bone diseases.
 Although Stanley and Landers interrupt West's quiet evening at home with jetsetter Toni Merrill, West is intrigued by the problem and agrees to accompany the two doctors back to Petrie's Island to examine the corpse.
 In order for them to reach the island quickly, Merrill offers the use of her father's private helicopter in exchange for the three men allowing her to come along on the adventure.

 Once back at Petrie's Island, Merrill's father's helicopter is forced to return to the mainland so he can use it, leaving the foursome stranded on Petrie.
 West and Stanley learn that a group of oncology researchers led by Dr Lawrence Phillips have a secluded castle laboratory on the island.
 Paying a visit to Phillips' lab reveals that he and his colleagues are just as dead (and boneless) as Bellows.
 Reasoning that whatever it is must have begun in that lab, West, Stanley and Landers take Phillips' notes back to the inn where they are staying to study them.
 They learn that in his quest to cure cancer, Phillips may have accidentally created a new life form from the silicon atom.